June 29, 2015

 Won’t try to discuss the idea much further here.
 But I will say that it seems to me that there are comics creators who largely take for granted that this is how it works (often with banal result and sometimes — see e.g. Hergé — with brilliant result), creators who resist and try to ‘elevate’ or transcend the comics’ nature in this sense (the kind you have to think would really rather be working for the screen), and then creators who do more than accept it — who seem deliberately to heighten the puppetry-like effect or to play on it.
 Mignola, to my mind, is in the third category in some way; though I’d guess he isn’t very conscious of being so, or wouldn’t want to be bothered with being conscious of it, at any rate.

 Among artists who work on Mignola books, there are those who seem to me to catch or match up with his approach to the material in this respect (Guy Davis on the B.P.R.D. series, for instance), and those who don’t.
 The signal thing, to my eye, with those on the Hellboy range of titles, is whether the artist treats Hellboy like a mask or like a man.
 Mignola himself — later Mignola particularly, but you can see it in the earliest Hellboy books (and undoubtedly in his pre-Hellboy work) — treats every figure like a mask.
-That’s not to say he makes the face rigid and expressionless, but that all its nuance & variation is graphically reductive, with the superhero artist’s typical dependence on low-budget ‘realism’ pared to a stylistic minimum.
-The work of Duncan Fegredo, who took over as illustrator on the Hellboy title from 2011 until last year, makes for a nice contrast.
+That’s not to say he makes the face rigid and expressionless, but that all its nuance & variation is graphically reductive, the superhero artist’s convention of dependency on low-budget ‘realism’ seemingly abandoned for something pared to stylistic bone.
+The work of Duncan Fegredo, who took over as illustrator on the main Hellboy books from 2011 until last year, makes for a nice contrast.
 Fegredo draws Hellboy (and all his characters) with a relatively rich depictional fluidity & depth.
-Alex Maleev, drawing the new Hellboy and the B.P.R.D. series, does too, but his style allows at the same time for Hellboy himself to be more mask than man alongside the other characters, interestingly.
+Alex Maleev, drawing the new Hellboy and the B.P.R.D. series, does too, but his manner allows at the same time for Hellboy himself to be more mask than man alongside the other characters, interestingly.

 Here’s a new Hellboy sketch.
 I always want to find the man rather than the mask (as you’ll know pretty well if you’ve followed me on this subject) when I draw him.
 What if I were drawing a book instead of the (very) occasional casual sketch, though?
 Would I move more toward the ‘mask’ side of the spectrum?
 Does Mignola’s writing call for it, and would I feel the pull?
 I wonder how Fegredo, say, would answer.